 Food & Drink

 Part of our arrangement with Frank’s Steakhouse is that we run a single tab for the entire club, so that wait staff don’t lose their minds trying to keep track of constantly moving customers.
-Your tournament entry fee comes with a $5 food/drink credit.
-Before leaving, please total up your own purchases, account for tax, and add a generous tip before subtracting your $5 credit.
 Frank’s does not charge us for the room, so we pay them through our purchases, and we express our appreciation to the staff with a generous 30% tip.
+Because NEBC wants to encourage members to patronize the restaurant, the club will subsidize part of that generous tip.
+So before leaving for the day, please tally up your purchases, add 20-25% for tax & tip, and pay the tournament director for your part of the tab.

 85% of Open and 80% of Intermediate entry fees are returned in cash prizes for the current event.
 The remaining funds are applied to the year-end ‘Playoffs’ prize pool and for tipping the restaurant staff.